From Trash to Treasure

 “Our purchasing use and disposable choices are a reflection of how we care for ourselves and each other,” said Fraser, looking back proudly on the workshop and ball.
 “We have to, as a culture, stop mindlessly moving through the world because it's killing people, literally.”

-But part of the point for Frasier is the fun, and the power that can be tapped by reimagining our environment and our consumption habits.
+But part of the point for Fraser is the fun, and the power that can be tapped by reimagining our environment and our consumption habits.
 “Trash to Fashion is meant to be educational, to get people thinking differently, to opt back in and give people agency in that process.
 I want to help others realize they’re not powerless: You don’t have to throw that away, or have a new thing all the time.”

 Fraser believes there’s an “upswell” in interest in more intentional clothing choices, especially among Gen Z, and she hopes New Haven can be a hub for a “reuse economy.”